derekbarber/derekbarber.ca/source/_posts/2017-01-10-quitting-social-media.markdown

 thought until I watched a TED Talk called **"Quit social media"** by Dr. Cal Newport.

-In this video, Dr. Newport didn't pull any punches, told it like it is and basically made a very strong case to simply quit social media.
+In this video, Cal Newport didn't pull any punches, told it like it is and basically made a very strong case to simply quit social media.